Sacher Torte Brownies

 - 2 tablespoons butter

-- Transfer to prepared pan.
-Bake at 325° for 15-20 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
-Cool for 10 minutes before removing from pan to a wire rack to cool completely.
+- Bake until a toothpick inserted in center comes out clean, 15-20 minutes (do not overbake).
+Cool 10 minutes before removing from pan to a wire rack; cool completely.

-- Place preserves in a food processor; cover and process until smooth.
-Cut brownie into four 7-1/2-in. x 5-in. rectangles.
+- Cut brownie into four 7-1/2x5-in. rectangles.
 Spread preserves over two rectangles; top with remaining rectangles.
-Cover and freeze for 20 minutes.
-Cut each rectangle into 12 squares; cut each square diagonally into two triangles.
+Freeze, covered, 20 minutes.
+Cut each portion into 12 squares; cut squares diagonally into triangles.

-Originally published as Sacher Torte Brownies in Taste of Home Christmas Annual Annual 2012, p122
+Originally published as Sacher Torte Brownies in Taste of Home Christmas Annual 2012